gomorpheus/morpheus-apidoc/source/includes/_apps.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name  | null | A name for the app description     | null | Optional description field group | null | A Map containing the id of the Group
+name  |  | A name for the app
+description     |  | Optional description field
+group |  | A Map containing the id of the Group

 ## Updating an App Name or Description